yext/search-ui-react/docs/answers-react-components.facetsprops.defaultexpanded.md

 ## FacetsProps.defaultExpanded property

 Whether or not the group of filters should be expanded on initial page load.
-Defaults to true.
+Applies to all facets and defaults to true.

 <b>Signature:</b>